Security Model

 How MyClaude protects user accounts, product files, payment data, and marketplace integrity through layered security controls.

-MyClaude protects users through 6 security layers: Firebase Auth with JWT tokens, Firestore security rules blocking direct client writes to sensitive fields, signed URLs for paid file downloads (5-minute expiry), CSRF middleware on all mutations, automated content scanning with 22 malicious pattern detectors, and rate limiting on all API mutation routes.
+MyClaude protects users through 6 security layers: JWT-based authentication, database-level ownership rules blocking unauthorized access to sensitive fields, signed URLs for paid file downloads (5-minute expiry), CSRF middleware on all mutations, automated content scanning with 22 malicious pattern detectors, and rate limiting on all API mutation routes.
 No single control protects everything — a bug in one layer cannot bypass the others.

 Authentication